 Use and administration of the app

-Traceability of learning progress
+Traceability of learning success

 Optional: Automatic anonymization or deletion of accounts of inactive users